← Back

 Daily backups of your website and its data, stored separately from the live server.
 If something goes wrong, you can restore to a known good state within minutes.

-Beyond the Essential Eight, Australian businesses also need to consider the Privacy Act 1988 (and its upcoming small business reforms), the Notifiable Data Breaches scheme, and industry-specific regulations depending on your sector.
+Beyond the Essential Eight, Australian businesses also need to consider the Privacy Act 1988 and its upcoming small business reforms, alongside the Notifiable Data Breaches scheme and any industry-specific regulations that apply to your sector.

-For most small business websites, the practical takeaway is straightforward: encrypt everything in transit, validate and sanitise all inputs, keep your software updated, restrict who can access the backend, and back it up daily.
+For most small business websites, the practical takeaway is straightforward.
+Encrypt everything in transit and validate every input.
+Keep the software updated and lock down who can access the backend, then back it up daily.
 If your current website ticks all of those boxes, you are in good shape.
 And if there are gaps, the distance between where you are and where you should be is smaller than you might expect.

 The full Essential Eight framework is published by the ACSC at cyber.gov.au.
 It is the Australian Government's recommended baseline for cyber security across all organisations.